biolab/orange3-datafusion/doc/fusiongraph.md

 Description
 -----------

 **Fusion Graph** widget fuses multiple data sets into one comprehensive structure.
-The widget can take several data sets as input, return a relational structure of the entire data system and perform a decomposition method.
+The widget returns a relational structure of the entire data system and performs a decomposition method.

 ![Fusion Graph widget](images/FusionGraph1-stamped.png)